aws-samples/amazon-ecs-fullstack-app-terraform/README.md

 - 2 CodeDeploy Applications
 - 1 CodePipeline pipeline
 - 2 S3 Buckets (1 used by CodePipeline to store the artifacts and another one used to store assets accessible from within the application)
-- 1 Dynamodb table (used by the application)
+- 1 DynamoDB table (used by the application)
 - 1 SNS topic for notifications

 ## Infrastructure Architecture